Want to learn more about the copyright owner who claimed material in your video through Content ID? You can find info

 Who is the copyright owner?

 The copyright owner who claimed content in your video may be a television network, a movie studio, a website that makes online videos, a recording artist, their record label, or another third party who owns or is authorized to manage the rights to the content.

 While you might not recognize the owner, that doesn’t necessarily mean their claim is invalid.

 Sometimes, you’ll get claims from several different copyright owners for different pieces of content you used in your video.
-You could also end up with several claims for the same piece of content, from companies that own rights to the work in different countries.
+You could also end up with several claims for the same piece of content, from companies that own rights to the work in different countries/regions.

-If your video has been claimed by “one or more music publishing rights collecting societies,” you may want to learn more about collective rights management.
+If "one or more music publishing rights collecting societies" has claimed your video, you may want to learn more about collective rights management.

 YouTube didn’t claim your video and can’t mediate your copyright dispute with the company that did.
 If you believe that a Content ID claim on your video was made in error, you can dispute it.